TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 14/Acts 14.2.md

 ---

-But the Jews that were disobedient stirred up the souls of the Gentiles, and made them evil affected against the brethren.
+But the disbelieving Jews stirred up and embittered the souls of the Gentiles against the brothers.